GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Python home '<path>' is not accessible; Python interpreter may not initialise correctly.
-Verify the access permissions on the directory.``
+   ``Python home '<path>' for <process-context> is not accessible;
+   Python interpreter may not initialise correctly.
+Verify the access permissions on the directory.`` Process context shape as for :ref:`WSGI0099`.

 :Cause:
    ``access(path, X_OK)`` failed for the configured Python home.